FiuuPayment/Cheatsheet-BestPractices-Fiuu_API/README.md

 #### i.
 Return URL
 Realtime web browser or frontend redirection endpoint for hosted page, seamless integration, and shopping cart module.
 Impact user's UI/UX or journey in the whole payment process.
 #### ii.
 Notification URL
 Realtime server-to-server or backend endpoint for all kind of integrations and payment channels.
-Will be triggerred once RazerMS received the payment status from respective online banking / ewallet channels.
+Will be triggerred once Fiuu received the payment status from respective online banking / ewallet channels.
 #### iii.
 Callback URL
-Defer update or callback endpoint on non-realtime payment such as Razer Cash.
+Defer update or callback endpoint on non-realtime payment such as Fiuu Cash.

 ### Tips #3.
 To enable IPN to avoid missing the webhook